whyjz/ncu-open-science/docs/syllabus.md

   - 3/23: Path to open academic publishing (3): Predatory journals and preprints
 - Week 7
   - 3/28: ⌨️ Achieving 100% reproducibility (2)
-  - 3/30: Reproducing and reusing academic work
+  - 3/30: Reproducing and reusing academic work (1): Questionable research practices
 - Week 8
   - 4/4: NO CLASS
   - 4/6: NO CLASS